ChrisTitusTech/win10script/README.md

-# win10script
+# Windows10GamingFocus
-This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
+This is A FORK Based On ChrisTitusTech that's foucus on debloat and optimize windows 10 for the lowest latency and best gaming experience, the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.

 ## My Additions